sammi-turner/OCaml-Examples/README.md

 Write a [name] function in OCaml that takes
 [name the parameters and their types] and returns a [type] such that [describe what the function does].
-Then show me the code.
 ```

 Another strategy is to provide the LLM with a list of function signatures for a particular utility or feature and ask the LLM to implement the function bodies, one by one, asking for your feedback at each step.

 <br>

-## Example of Program Generation with Chat-GPT4
+## Example of Program Generation with Chat-GPT

 I wrote a lexer for parsing s-expressions and had the following [lengthy conversation with Chat-GPT](https://chat.openai.com/share/a11e1f50-dce6-4e11-b351-9b4c02d52443) about how to turn the lexer into a parser, then an evaluator and finally a REPL.